Zay-Ben/COL-Financial-Data-App/README.md

 ## Usage

-click here to watch [the COL Financial App Demonstration video](https://www.youtube.com/watch?v=dpicjW7MqEo).
+Click here to watch [the COL Financial App Demonstration video](https://www.youtube.com/watch?v=dpicjW7MqEo).

 To use the app, follow these simple steps:
 1. Create an xlsx file.